shubhamjante/way2sms/README.md

 ## Getting Started
 Import this file into your current project.
-Refer the following statements to understand how to use it.
+Refer the following statements to understand how to use it.<br>
 To Login:
 ```
 sms = way2sms_login(username, password)